USIS (company): Fraud investigation and charges

 In June 2013, the office of Senator Claire McCaskill stated that USIS was "under active criminal investigation".
 A statement from USIS stated that it was unaware that it was under criminal investigation.
 It added that "USIS complied with that subpoena and has cooperated fully with the government's civil investigative efforts".
 USIS, as the government's primary provider of background checks for the United States, earned $253 million in awards this year alone.

 On January 23, 2014, the U.S. Department of Justice filed fraud charges against USIS.
 The suit was originally filed by a long time USIS employee, whistleblower Blake Percival.
 The suit, United States of America, ex rel Blake Percival vs USIS alleges that beginning in at least March 2008 and continuing through at least September 2012, USIS management devised and executed a scheme to deliberately circumvent contractually required quality reviews of reports of investigation of completed background investigations in order to increase the company's revenues and profits.
 USIS responded that the faulty checks "relate to a small group of individuals over a specific time period".
 In August 2015, Altegrity agreed to forgo $30 million in payments the U.S. government owed to USIS in order to settle the case with the Department of Justice.

 Cyber attack

 On July 7, 2014, the company said it was hit by a cyber attack prompting the US government to suspend its work with the firm.
 Multiple experts including USIS Lead Information Security Engineer John Nolan who have examined the hack "believe it has all the markings of a state-sponsored attack", but did not detail possible suspects.
-The investigation revealed that the hackers broke into USIS by pivoting from an SAP system managed by a third party.
+The investigation revealed that the hackers broke into USIS by pivoting from an SAP ERP system managed by a third party.